refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 };
 ```

-#### Update the Menu
+### Update the Menu

-To provide navigation between the resources, we'll update the `Menu` component to render the `TabMenu` component from `PrimeReact`.
+To provide navigation between the resources, we'll update the `Menu` component to render the [`TabMenu`](https://primereact.org/tabmenu/) component from PrimeReact.

-Refer to the [TabMenu](https://primereact.org/tabmenu/) documentation to learn more information.

 ```tsx title="src/components/menu/index.tsx"
 import { useMenu } from "@refinedev/core";